 Cross examination of the results

 Pix4Dmapper's total processing time was approximately two hours on a laptop with a core i7 CPU and 8GB RAM.
 A densified point cloud, digital surface model (DSM) and orthomosaic were generated.
 Annotation and measurements were directly made in the software user interface.

 The reconstructed results either exactly match or are within one centimeter accuracy when compared with traditional methods (tape measurements and laser scanner).
 Detailed comparisons of results can be found in the White Paper.

-Using drones and Pix4Dmapper for reconstructing accident and crime scenes provides an immediate response, saves time and expenses and offers highly accurate outputs.
-Generated results are available permanently and users can access files files and make measurements anytime when required to.
+Using drones and Pix4Dmapper to reconstruct accident and crime scenes provides an immediate response, saves time and expense and offers highly accurate outputs.
+This has been proven again and again, such as in the case of a minibus from the Providence center accident in the USA, generated results are available permanently and users can access files and make measurements anytime when required to.
 Actual scenes are preserved in 3D and with detailed information within centimeter accuracy.

 As we also discussed with Aerial Metrics, drones and aerial mapping have become the go-to solution for crash investigation and reconstruction.

 Compared to other precision instruments such as laser scanners, the cost of execution and maintenance of drone mapping is much lower.